abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

         - ```NONE```
     - ```StealthPlay:``` (true/false) if card is a stealth card

 Then, depending on the type of cards, additional fields are needed/used.
+Every type of card also can have **Triggers** and **Interactions** which are additional fields explained below.

 # Units
 When card is a unit, the unit needs to contain the following data.
 This will create a unit with the correct values and effects: